Will-Banksy/XCRG/XCRG-Spec.md

 2. Chunk Length: variable
 3. Chunk Data:
     - Dimension Size: 1 byte
         - The amount of bytes to use for the dimensions.
-Only 1, 2, 4, 8, 16, 32 are to be used - Readers are only required to support up to 8 byte dimensions
+Readers are only required to support 1, 2, 4, 8
     - Width: variable bytes
     - Height: variable bytes
     - Format ID: 1 byte